Energy landscapes of combinatorial optimization in Ising machines: Results

 In order to study and visualize with DGs the energy landscapes of degenerate optimization problems and their QUBO mapping modifications, we extend the Generalized Wang-Landau (GWL) \cite{landau2004, liang2005} sampling approach of the works \cite{zhou2011, tang2012}.
 The GWL non-Markov Chain Monte-Carlo algorithm carries out random walks in the configuration space aiming to achieve approximately uniform attendance of all predefined energy levels $l \in [1, L]$ and all recorded basins of attraction $k \in [1, K]$.

 During preprocessing steps (see Fig.~\ref{fig:algos_summary}a) one defines the landscape partition into sectors in energy $[E^1, E^2,\dots, E^L]$ and affinity to a basin of attraction of a local minimum $\mathbf{x}^k$: $\mathbf{x} \in B_{k, l}$, if $E(\mathbf{x}) \in [E^l, E^{l+1})$ and $\mathbf{descent}(\mathbf{x}) = \mathbf{x}^k$.
-We note that the $\mathbf{descent}$ routine can be defined differently, and it makes sense to choose its definition mimicking the actual solver algorithm that would be used for solving studied problems in practice (see below Sec.~\ref{sec:dg_bs_extension}).
-Next, the sampling of states (random walk) is performed with the following acceptance probability:
+We note that the $\mathbf{descent}$ routine can be defined differently, and it makes sense to choose its definition similar to the the actual solver algorithm that would be used for solving studied problems in practice (see below Sec.~\ref{sec:dg_bs_extension}).
+Next, the sampling of states is performed with the following acceptance probability:

 where $\gamma_{k, l}$ is a current estimation of the statistical weight of a sector:

 This estimation is constantly updated, when the sector $B_{l, k}$ is visited, by: